NPDB & Discipline

 EMS Clinicians and the NPDB

-• Disciplinary actions
+• Disciplinary actions by a state EMS office

-• Loss of licensure or certification
+• Loss, suspension, or revocation of licensure or certification

 • Suspension or revocation of clinical privileges